Introduction to XML

 <book isbn="9759954949">Yunus Emre Divani</book>

-Let's create a root directory called book and add new elements under it to create our first tree structure.
+Now let's create a book root element and add child elements under it to form our first tree structure.

 <?xml version="1.0" encoding="UTF-8"?>